rmccrear/codex-lv3-may-2025/README.md

 # codex-lv3-may-2025

 This repository contains comprehensive learning materials for a Level 3 React development course spanning 7 weeks.
-Students progress from building simple server-side applications with Node.js and Express to creating full-stack React applications with database integration using Supabase.
+In this course, You'll learn how to create full-stack React applications with database integration using Supabase.
 The curriculum emphasizes hands-on learning through mini-projects, coding exercises (katas), and a culminating capstone project that demonstrates mastery of modern web development skills.

 ## Quick Links